 PhD in Digital Communications, University of Plymouth (2000)

-BEng Communication Engineering (First Class Hons) Technical University of Cluj-Napoca, Romania (1996)
+BEng Telecommunications Engineering (First Class Hons), Technical University of Cluj-Napoca, Romania (1996).

-MIEEE (Member of Institute of Electrical and Electronic Enginners)
+MIEEE (Member of Institute of Electrical and Electronic Engineers).

 Roles on external bodies